Peleg-rag/Expanding-_the_amyloid_landscape/README.md

 - virulence (KW-0834)
 - toxin (KW-0800).

-The code is designed so that **users only need to place the required input files in the correct directories and run `main.py`**.
+The code is designed so that **users only need to place the etire repository in the same directory and run `main.py`**.

 ---